HeshanKarunaratne/notes/README.md

     - Hashtable is slower compared to HashMap
     - HashMap introduced starting from collection framework but Hashtable was there even before collection framework

     63 .
-Explain about fail fast iterators in java
+Explain about fail fast and fail-safe iterators in java?
-    - When iterator iterates over collection, collection should not be modified except by that iterator
+    - Fail fast
+      - Immediately throw a ConcurrentModificationException if the underlying collection is modified structurally while iterating
+    - Fail safe
+      - Fail-safe iterators work on the cloned copy of the underlying collection, ensuring that modifications to the collection don't affect ongoing iterations
+      - These iterators do not throw exceptions if the collection is modified during iteration

     64 .
 What is serialization in java?
     - Serialization is the process of converting an object in to bytes, so that it can be transmitted over the network,or stored in a flat file and can be recreated later.